 When I was living in Taipei in the early 1980s, I suffered from asthma.
 The air was terrible back then, and it still is now.
 One day I woke up with red spots all over my body and I couldn’t breath.
 I was rushed to the hospital, given an IV, and stayed there for at least one night.
 When I woke up the next morning, my entire body had turned red!

 Not being able to breathe is a scary feeling, and I’m fortunate I haven’t had an asthma attack for over 30 years.
 A stronger immune system and a cleaner environment must have everything to do with it.

 I was curious to know how my life insurance premium would change if I said I had asthma 31 years ago with no asthma attacks since.
 Here is the second set of results from PolicyGenius:

 Readers, what are some other examples of bait and switch you’ve experienced when attempting to buy something?
 Should vendors be more clear?
 Why do you think life insurers are so opaque when it comes to their underwriting criteria?
-We know that for getting a mortgage, income, debt, equity, credit score, and a bunch of other things count to help folks prepare.
 Should we disclose more health information if the insurance providers do not ask?